 As you go through these sacred geometry symbols, you will see that each is a stage of evolution or one symbol building upon the next.
 That is because each of these building blocks grows and evolves upon its previous incarnation.

 Did you ever sprout seeds in school when you were a kid?
 Think of this promenade of sacred geometry symbols like that.

-- First you have a thought to spout beans (Vesica Pisces)
+- First you have a thought to germinate beans (Vesica Pisces)